 However, there is another study that calls into question the usefulness of Kudzu for alcoholism.

-The study used patients with a diagnosis of chronic alcoholism (unlike the volunteers in Lukas study who were heavy drinker NOT alcohol dependent) and found that Kudzu root appeared to be no better than placebo in reducing the craving for alcohol or promoting sobriety.
+The study used patients with a diagnosis of chronic alcoholism (unlike the volunteers in Lukas study who were heavy drinker NOT alcohol dependent) and found that Kudzu root appeared to be just as effect as a placebo in decreasing alcohol cravings.

 An additional conflict would be that the most common thinking for treatment of chronic alcoholism is abstinence.
 Many alcoholics are referred to detoxification programs, inpatient programs and outpatient programs.
 The use of Kudzu with alcohol appears to fit into a harm reduction approach, which is not common for alcoholism.